Rob Kutner

-Rob Kutner is an American comedy writer.
+Rob Kutner is an American comedy writer-producer.

 Career

 As a writer for Dennis Miller Live, he was nominated for a 2003 Writers' Guild of America Award.
 After Dennis Miller Live left the air, Kutner went on to write for The Daily Show, where he has won five Emmies to date.
-Additionally, he has won a Peabody Award and an award from the Television Critics' Association.
+Additionally, he has won a Peabody Award and an award from the Television Critics' Association, and a Grammy for contributing to the bestselling book/audiobook America (The Book).
 He was a writer for The Tonight Show with Conan O'Brien until January 22, 2010 and has stayed on Conan O'Brien's writing staff for the TBS television program, Conan.
+Since then, he has written for animated shows including Teen Titans Go!, Ben 10, and Angry Birds: Summer Madness, and developed animated shows for the Syfy network and Warner Brothers Animation.
+He also co-created the topical sketch comedy show Gander, and is currently Head Writer of God's Gang, an independently produced action-comedy animated series featuring a team of interfaith heroes, that has garnered over 2 million subscribers online.

 In 2003, Kutner wrote the short film Pie Chi, which has been seen at numerous festivals and was broadcast on Showtime Television.
 His humor pieces have appeared in The New York Times, Esquire, Los Angeles Times, Maxim, and The Huffington Post.
+In 2016, he created the scripted podcast miniseries Runaway Brains, starring "Weird Al" Yankovic and Ken Jennings.

-His book Apocalypse How, a humorous guide on how to "make the end times the best of times," was released in May 2008.
+His book Apocalypse How (Running Press/Perseus), a humorous guide on how to "make the end times the best of times," was released in May 2008 and was a national bestseller.
 His Kindle Single, "The Future According to Me," was released in July 2011.
 "The Future According to Me" was released as an Audible audiobook in June 2015, featuring voice performances by Emo Phillips, Kurt Andersen, Cecil Baldwin, and Eddie Pepitone.
 Kutner was also a co-creator of the comedy-music album "2776", which features numerous celebrities and benefits the charity OneKid OneWorld.

 He is the creator of the sci-fi comedy comic book "Shrinkage" for Farrago Comics.